 If you’re looking for something that is capable of flying at good speeds, teaching you how to become a good pilot, whilst also offering things like good quality video recording and a range of other features, we’d recommend looking at this extremely useful drone:

-- 2K FHD Camera with Image Stabilization: The optimized full HD Camera built with Shock...
+- 4K UHD Camera with Image Stabilization: The optimized full HD Camera built with Shock...

 - GPS Assisted Intelligent Flight: Never lose the drone.
 It returns automatically whenever...

-- Configuration Upgrade: The intelligent battery works for 26 Mins for each charge; the...
+- Configuration Upgrade: The 2 intelligent batteries works for 26 Mins/per battery for each...

 - Simple Operation: Equipped Multi Sensors guarantee hovering with great stability and high...